econ-ark/econ-ark.org/_materials/BufferStockTheory-Problems.md

 ---
 tags:
-  - REMARK
+  - Teaching
-  - Reproduction
+  - Problems
-abstract: "This paper builds foundations for rigorous and intuitive understanding of `buffer stock' saving models (Bewley (1977)-like models with a wealth target), pairing each theoretical result with quantitative illustrations.
-After describing conditions under which a consumption function exists, the paper articulates stricter `Growth Impatience' conditions that guarantee alternative forms of stability --- either at the population level, or for individual consumers.
-Together, the numerical tools and analytical results constitute a comprehensive toolkit for understanding buffer stock models." # abstract: optional
+abstract: "This adds some PhD student problems to the BufferStockTheory repo" # abstract: optional
 authors: # required
   -
     family-names: Carroll